ncatlab/nlab-content/pages/4/1/0/1/1014/content.md

 2. No, since that would not be a tree.
 But in the wrapped picture below, that is what it looks like.
 =--

-Of course, even a well-founded [[infinite set]] has an infinite picture, but each individual branch is finite; +--{: .query}
+Of course, even a well-founded [[infinite set]] has an infinite picture, but there are no infinite paths; +--{: .query}
 AN: No. $\omega+1$ shows that branches may be infinite.
 Only directed paths are finite.